ROCm/rocWMMA/docs/conceptual/programmers-guide.rst

 The API currently has three API contexts:

   - ``rocwmma.hpp``: The main API for rocWMMA, defining fragment data abstractions, wave-wise storing, loading, matrix multiply-accumulate (mma) and threadblock synchronization.
-This API's function signatures are portable from nvcuda::wmma.
+This API offers function signatures highly compatible with common CUDA WMMA interfaces.
   - ``rocwmma_coop.hpp``: A complimentary API for rocWMMA, defining functionality that allows GPU wavefronts to collaborate in the loading / storing of fragment data.
 These are unique to rocWMMA.
   - ``rocwmma_transforms.hpp``: A complimentary API for rocWMMA, defining functionality to manipulate fragment data (e.g. transpose and data layout changes).
 These are unique to rocWMMA.